Family Business Conference: Managing Planned and Unplanned Transitions

 Visiting Assistant Professor of Practice

-Registration will open soon.
-In the meantime, email Dr. Carol Wittmeyer at firstname.lastname@example.org or call the Office of the Dean of the School of Business at (585) 385-8446 with questions.
+Online registration is now open, and includes an early bird offer of $145 through Friday, March 8.
+After March 8, registration will be $195 and closes on March 29.
+For more information, email Dr. Carol Wittmeyer at email@example.com or call the Office of the Dean of the School of Business at (585) 385-8446.